gatsbyjs/gatsby/docs/docs/debugging-replace-renderer-api.md

 }
 ```

 Now `gatsby-ssr.js` implements the Styled Components and Redux functionality using one `replaceRenderer` instance.
-Run `gatsby build` and the site will build without errors.
+Run `gatsby build` and the site will build correctly.

 All the code from this example is [available on GitHub](https://github.com/m-allanson/gatsby-replace-renderer-example/commits/master).